DavidMorano/rightcore/bbpostnote/README.txt

 BBPOSTNOTE

 This program is similar to the 'rbbpost' program but instead posts a note to a newsgroup that is really a MSGS spool directory.
 This program allows MSGS spool directories to be treated almost like BBNEWS newsgroup directories.
 The MSGS program is actually used to post the note.

-Synopsis :
+Synopsis:

-$ bbpostnote newsgroup < input.msg
+$ bbpostnote <newsgroup< < <input>.msg

-Example :
+Example:

-$ bbpostnote msgs.rc < test.msg
+$ bbpostnote <msgs.rc> < <test>.msg

-Dave Morano
-98/07/01